Cineversecnvs/smtpEmail/README.md

 - Now you can check the receipent mailbox

 Linux:
-- Install the smtpEmaillinux file
+- Install the smtpEmailLinux file
 - run the below command
 ./smtpEmail -host email-smtp.us-east-1.amazonaws.com -port 587 -username XXXXXXXXXX -password XXXXXXXXXXXXXXXXXXXXXXXXXXXX -from your@gmail.com -to recipient@example.com -subject "Hello from Go!" -body "This email was sent using Go!"
 - You will get this message "Email sent successfully!"